-On La Grande Odyssée VVF - LIMITED :
+On La Grande Odyssée VVF :

-- Each Musher will have a pool of 9 dogs - At the start of the stage, each team consists of a minimum of 5 dogs and a maximum of 6 dogs with no dog in the basket at the start of each stage, and must finish each stage with no less than 4 dogs hooked on the line.
+- Each Musher will have a pool of 9 to 12 dogs - At the start of the stage, each team consists of a minimum of 6 dogs and a maximum of 10 dogs with no dog in the basket at the start of each stage, and must finish each stage with no less than 4 dogs hooked on the line.
 If a team crosses the stage finish line with less than 4 dogs on the line, it will be considered as DNF on this stage.

-On the Trophies;
+On the Trophies:

 - Each Musher will have a pool of 8 or 9 dogs - At the start of the stage, each team consists of a minimum of 5 dogs and a maximum of 6 dogs with no dog in the basket at the start of each stage, and must finish each stage with no less than 4 dogs hooked on the line.
-If a team crosses the stage finish line with less than 4 dogs on the line, it will be considered as DNF on this stage. - It is forbidden to replace a dog during a stage. - The maximum number of dogs in the team may be reduced or increased by the Organization - If a bivouac is the last stage of a Team's race, mushers of trophies only are authorized to start the stage with 8 dogs if they wish.
+If a team crosses the stage finish line with less than 4 dogs on the line, it will be considered as DNF on this stage. - For the last stage of the trophy, the musher will be authorized to take up to 8 dogs for his departure - It is forbidden to replace a dog during a stage. - The maximum number of dogs in the team may be reduced or increased by the Organization